hapax/hapax.github.io/assets/alien-maths.md

 thought, but rather, because they organically co-evolve.--> Linguistic universalism, relativism's opposite number, seems to me to make the same error of unidirectional generalisation.
-A mnemonic is a way of shaping cognition with language, and teaching is (in part) the mnemonic of a whole structure of life: a process of enculturation and cognitive bootstrapping via language.
+A mnemonic is a way of shaping cognition with language, and education is (in part) the mnemonic of a whole structure of life, a process of enculturation and cognitive bootstrapping via language.
 <!--(Of course, teaching has a strongly social aspect as well, but the -->
 <!--point is that the influence is sometimes relatively unilateral, -->